Cisco, Texas

-Cisco is a city in Eastland County, Texas.
-The population was 3,899 at the time of the 2010 census.
+Cisco is a city in Eastland County, Texas, United States.
+The population was 3,883 at the 2020 census, and 3,899 at the time of the 2010 census.

 History

 Cisco, at the intersection of U.S. Highway 183 and Interstate 20 in northwestern Eastland County, traces its history back to 1878 or 1879, when Rev. C. G. Stevens arrived in the area, established a post office and a church, and called the frontier settlement "Red Gap".
 About six families were already living nearby, and W. T. Caldwell was running a store a half mile to the west.
 In 1881, the Houston and Texas Central Railway crossed the Texas and Pacific, which had come through the year before, at a point near Red Gap, and the settlement's inhabitants moved their town to the crossing.
-The date the rails crossed, May 17, 1881, is considered by some to be Cisco's "birthday."
+The date the rails crossed, May 17, 1881, is considered by some to be Cisco's "birthday".
 Three years later, the town was officially recognized and a new post office granted; the town's name was changed to "Cisco" for John J. Cisco, a New York financier largely responsible for the building of the Houston and Texas Central.

 Railroads continued to influence the development of Cisco as the Texas and Pacific acquired lots in the town and sold them to immigrants attracted by brochures touting the town as the "Gate City of the West".
 Once settlers arrived, agricultural agents employed by the railroad advised them what and when to plant and on occasion provided the seed.

 During the 1880s, a Mrs. Haws built and managed the first hotel, and Mrs. J. D. Alexander brought the first "millinery and fancy goods" to town.
 Following a practice common at the time, religious groups in Cisco met together for prayer meetings in the schoolhouse until they could build separate churches.
 By 1892, Cisco was a growing community with two newspapers, a bank, and an economy based on trade, ranching, fruit farming, and the limestone, coal, and iron ore available nearby.
 A broom factory and roller corn and flour mills were among the town's 56 businesses.